digital-experience-lab-unirsm/tagtool-sessions-2025-senigallia/README.md

 - Three years ago project/app for "The Macbeth" is here: https://github.com/Fupete/p5-sessions-2022-senigallia, and we have some concept design info and photos (italian language) on this wiki https://github.com/ds-2022-unirsm/p5-sessions-2022-senigallia/wiki.

 ##  CREDITS
-- Tx to Tagtool crew at OMAI (Tagtool Pro licenses) and Datatrade (Ipads).
+- Tx to Tagtool crew at OMAI (Tagtool Pro licenses) and DataTrade (Ipads).

 _work in progress, stay tuned_